What to Bring

 - Alternative translations will be considered errors.
 It is up to you to select a viable translation.
 The graders will not choose for you.

 - Unwieldy sentences can be broken into shorter ones, provided nothing is added or omitted to change the meaning.
-Use particular caution in this regard when translating legal passages.

 - If you find a typographical error in the exam passage, please write us a note at the end of your translation.
 Do not write on the exam passage itself.